osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 Clone the gazebo_models directory, and copy the `kinect` folder into your `~/.gazebo/models` directory.
 Then, change the name of your model to something meaningful, like `kinect_ros`.
-To change the model's name, you should update both the folder name and the name stored in the `.config` file.
+To change the model's name, you should update the folder name, the `<name>` stored in the `.config` file, and the `model name` in the `model.sdf` file.

 Now you need to add the ROS plugin to publish depth camera information and output to ROS topics.
-A list of ROS plugins, with example code, can be found in the [plugins tutorial](http://gazebosim.org/tutorials?tut=ros_gzplugins&cat=connect_ros).
+A list of ROS plugins, with example code, can be found in the
+[plugins tutorial](http://gazebosim.org/tutorials?tut=ros_gzplugins&cat=connect_ros).
 In this tutorial, you'll be using the generic "Openni Kinect" plugin.
-You can use this plugin for other types of depth cameras besides the Kinect (it is an older plugin, and so it retains its old name).
+You can and should use this plugin for other types of depth cameras besides the Kinect (it is an older plugin, and so it retains its old name).

 Open the `model.sdf` file in your new model's directory.
 Add the following SDF markup inside the `<sensor>` tag, immediately after the closing `</camera>` tag: